Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Models and Prediction Method

 The regularization we put on the dry spell model is slightly different than that of the onset model.
-This time we make predictions for each pixel based on the same data, so we can regularize the coefficients of two different pixels.
+This time we make predictions for each pixel based on the same data, so we can directly regularize the coefficients of two different pixels.
 Therefore, the expression for our TV regularization is

-where $\theta^{(i)}_k \in \mathbb{R}$ is one entry in the parameter vector for the $i$th pixel's logistic regression model.
-This expression is more consistent with standard TV regularization, although instead of using the absolute value we square the difference as it increased performance.
-Using this regularization, during training we seek to minimize the binary cross entropy loss, which is practically the same as the negative log likelihood of the logistic regression model.
-So, for logistic regression we assume, for each pixel $i$,
+where $\theta^{(i)}_k \in \mathbb{R}$ is the $k$th entry in the parameter vector for the $i$th pixel's logistic regression model.
+This expression is more consistent with standard TV regularization, although instead of using the absolute value we square the difference.
+For training we use the binary cross entropy (BCE) loss, which is the same as the negative log likelihood of the logistic regression model.
+The BCE loss combined with the TV regularization gives us